mitch311111/CS361-Microservice_A/README.md

 # send the message
 socket.send_string(message)
 ```
-if you wish to terminate the microservice, you can send a request with the following JSON format:
+If you wish to terminate the microservice, you can send a request with the following JSON format:
 ```
 {
 "end_program: true